BrightSprinkler/Nim/README.md

 For this decision a difficulty level can be picked as well.
 Basically 2 AIs are playing against each other and the game can be played in a "Hands Free"-Mode.

+## Edging and Cumming

+If you edge or cum when not allowed to something has to happen.

+### Edging

+* Abort current task
+* Wait some time to cool down
+* If Cbt is enabled, maybe some cbt tasks

+### Cumming

+* End tease with ruin

 ## Tasks
 Mingames:
 - RL GL